Safety in Formula One: Circuit layout

-Over time, the design of racing circuits have changed to ensure safety and minimize the impact of crashes.
+Over time, the design of racing circuits has changed to ensure safety and minimise the impact of crashes.
 Barriers are a crucial part of this, keeping both the spectators and drivers safe if a car exits the track.
 Barriers have been greatly improved over time, originally being made out of concrete and hay bales, with the latter being banned as a result of Lorenzo Bandini's crash at the 1967 Monaco Grand Prix.
-In modern circuits, tyre walls, armco barriers, Tecpro barriers, and occasionally SAFER barriers are installed to absorb and disperse energy when a car crashes into them, which helps reduce the car's speed and force during the impact.
+In modern circuits, tyre walls, armco barriers, Tecpro barriers, catch fences, and occasionally SAFER barriers are installed to absorb and disperse collision energy, helping reduce the deceleration force on the driver during the impact.